-A fixed-rate loan features the same payment amount for the entire duration of the loan.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but generally, payments on fixed rate loans vary little.
+A fixed-rate loan features the same payment for the entire duration of the mortgage.
+The property tax and homeowners insurance which are almost always part of the payment will go up over time, but in general, payments on fixed rate loans don't increase much.

-You can choose a fixed-rate loan in order to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
 Call AccessOne Mortgage at 919-787-6080 for details.

-Most programs have a "cap" that protects you from sudden increases in monthly payments.
-Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
-Sometimes an ARM has a "payment cap" which guarantees your payment can't go above a fixed amount in a given year.
-Additionally, the great majority of ARMs feature a "lifetime cap" — your rate can't ever go over the capped percentage.
+Most ARMs feature this cap, so they can't increase over a specific amount in a given period of time.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM features a "payment cap" which ensures that your payment won't increase beyond a fixed amount over the course of a given year.
+Additionally, almost all adjustable programs have a "lifetime cap" — your interest rate can't exceed the cap amount.

-ARMs most often feature their lowest, most attractive rates at the start.
-They usually guarantee that rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are often best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans are best for people who will sell their house or refinance before the loan adjusts.
+ARMs usually start at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs are best for borrowers who will sell their house or refinance before the loan adjusts.

-Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan on remaining in the home for any longer than the initial low-rate period.
-ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell their home or refinance at the lower property value.
+Most borrowers who choose ARMs do so because they want to take advantage of lower introductory rates and don't plan to stay in the house longer than the initial low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up if they can't sell their home or refinance at the lower property value.